Health! Money! Environment!

 Telecommuting reduces stress caused by commuting to work and compromises made between family and work.

 Walking to work reduces your risk of heart disease or stroke!

 People who use public transportation regularly tend to be healthier than people who don’t because of the exercise they get walking or biking, to and from bus stops.

 - On average.
 It costs $7,400 a year to own and maintain a car, or around two months wages for the average worker.

 - Cancel your gym membership!
 Your commute can be your excercise.

-- On a round-trip commute of 10 miles, bicyclists save roughly $10 daily.
+- On a round-trip commute of 10 miles, bicyclists save roughly $10 a day.

 - Bicyclers get VIP parking at the front of the building!
-No more paying for an open parking space.
+No more paying for parking spaces.

 - The increasing cost of fuel makes driving private vehicles more and more expensive!
 Public transportation households save an average of $6,251 every year—even more as the price of fuel continues to rise.

 - Commuting costs are much lower for telecommuters!
 Zero!